bbe2/Overview/README.md

 --

 - 👋 Hi, I’m bbe adjunct instructor computer science
-- 👋 in 2Q22 I began proving myself as a content writer for a large company interested in both mindfully and meaningfully
+- 👋 in 2Q22 I began proving myself as a content writer for a large company
+- 👋👋👋       interested in mindfully and meaningfully
-- 👋👋👋changing the world as we know it.
-I am very grateful for this opportunity to illustrate and further hone my skill sets
+- 👋👋👋        changing the world as we know it.
+- 👋👋  I am very grateful for this opportunity and chance
-- 👋👋
-- 👋
+- 👋  to illustrate and further hone my skill sets
 -
 - 👀  content and technical writer, research enthuasiat, robust data science training, value ongoing training in R